StatGeochemBase

 9.5

-An optional temporary working array knot_index = similar(xq, Int) may be provided to fully eliminate allocations.
+An optional temporary working array knot_index = similar(xq, Int) may be provided if desired for performance.

 Examples